kauste/mock-exam/README.md

 # Beauty salon 'Ruby'

-This is my mock exame, based on CRUD and one-to-many relationship between tables and realized with Laravel.
+This is my mock exam, based on CRUD and one-to-many relationship between tables and realized with Laravel.

 ## Deepen my knowledge